scindex/scindex/scindex.md

 ### Section: C05 - Resource Management Logic
 _Logic for allocating and managing system resources like bandwidth, CPU, and power._

+- **C0500**: Resource Management Logic Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Resource Management Logic section.

 - **C0510**: Resource Reservation & Admission Control
   - *Description*: Mechanisms to reserve resources for specific tasks and to control access to resources to prevent overload.
   - *Examples*: Token Bucket Algorithm, Semaphore-based Limiting